 To create the HTML code for an embedded widget, select a report widget in a report, and click the menu on the upper right corner of the widget.
 Then select the Embed Widget option from the menu that pops up.

 Before you create the HTML code for an embedded widget, you'll need to check a box that acknowledges that anybody can embed this code in an external site.
-Embedded widgets are managed using a unique, randomly generated key, similar to how we handle share links.
-Any user who possesses the code with the link to the widget can access the data -- there are no IP address restrictions, and access does not require authentication.
-It is important that users understand the impact of making their data available outside of the system before accepting these risks.
+Embedded widgets are managed via a unique, randomly generated key using the Universal Unique Identifier (UUID) method to provide a secure 128-bit number identifier.
+Any user who possesses the code with the link to the widget can access the data - there are no IP address restrictions, and access does not require authentication.
+It is important that you understand the impact of making your data available outside of the system before accepting these risks.

 Once you accept the option, you'll be shown a dialog that lists the content used by the embedded widgets.